manzurahmed/gatsby/README.md

 # 8. Gatsby Data with GraphQL (1:28:23)

+When Gatsby is install via NPM, **GraphiQL** is installed.
+It is a GraphQL data query tools that runs in the browser.
+To access it, type "http://localhost:8000/___graphql".

 # 9. GraphQL Playground (1:47:12)

 # 10. Sourcing Content from the File System (1:51:32)